staincrazy/Api-And-Load-Test-Tool/README.md

 ### Details

 In order to see what each test is doing you may refer to separate tests name.
-For example, the following test verifies, that for request with proper data and api key for specified endpoint should receive status code 200 OK
+For example, the following test verifies, that for request with proper url and data for specified endpoint should receive status code 200 OK

 ```python